We continue our month of baking recipes this week with a conversation with The Veganette, Natalie Rae Good.

 Stories On This Episode

-Fewer farmers are responding to USDA surveys, which could throw off data, leaving farmers to fend for themselves when making choices for their businesses.
+Fewer farmers are responding to USDA surveys, which could throw the accuracy of data off, leaving farmers to fend for themselves when making choices for their businesses.

 Authorities control flour, and bakers say there isn't enough.
-But officials say bakers are diverting flour to more profitable brownies.
+But officials say bakers are diverting flour to more profitable brownies and trying to bring down the government.

-Buy an unhealthy snack and these vending machines take 25 seconds.
+Buy an unhealthy snack and these vending machines take away 25 seconds of your life you'll never get back.
 Healthy fare drops instantly.
 Research suggests this "time tax" helps us make better choices.

 Historically, prevalence of obesity in Mexico was associated with higher socioeconomic status.
 A new study shows that's changing, and impacting teen girls.